MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 The following data is optional, but recommended for increased model performance.
 The more data the model can process, the more accurate the prediction.
 Therefore, we encourage you to ingest more customer activity data, if available.

 - A product catalog data entity to use as a product filter.
-- **Purchase or return**: A boolean value where *true* identifies that a transaction was a return.
-If the Purchase or Return data is not provided and the model and the **Value of the transaction** is negative, we infer a return.
+- **Purchase or return**: A boolean true/false value where *true* identifies that a transaction was a return.
+If the Purchase or Return data is not provided in the model and the **Value of the transaction** is negative, we infer a return.

 > [!NOTE]
 > - The model requires the transaction history of your customers where transaction is any data that describes a user-product interaction.
 For example, purchasing a product, taking a class, or attending an event.